-Erigeron humilis is tetraploid (2n = 36) and reproductively isolated from its assumed close relatives E. uniflorus (mainland Europe and Iceland) and E. eriocephalus (circumarctic), both diploids (2n = 18).
+Erigeron humilis is tetraploid (2n = 36) and reproductively isolated from its assumed close relatives E. uniflorus (mainland Europe, Iceland and now Svalbard) and E. eriocephalus (circumarctic), both diploids (2n = 18).
 Seed-sterile triploid hybrids between E. humilis and E. uniflorus are reported from Scandinavia (Engelskjøn 1967).

 Alsos, I.G., Müller, E. & Eidesen, P.B.
 2013.
 Germinating seeds or bulbils in 87 of 113 tested Arctic species indicate potential for ex situ seed bank storage. – Polar Biology 36: 819–830.

 Elven, R., Bjorå, C.S., Fremstad, E., Hegre, H. & Solstad, H. 2022.
 Norsk flora.
 8. Ed. – Det Norske Samlaget, Oslo.

 Engelskjøn, T. 1967.
 Contribution to the cytotaxonomy of Erigeron humilis Grah., E. uniflorus L., and their hybrid. – Nytt Magasin for Botanikk 14: 77–85.